adamlui/js-utils/generate-ip/README.md

 ## 💡 About

-**generate-ip** is a lightweight library that allows you to generate, format & validate random IP address(es).
+**generate-ip** is a lightweight, easy-to-use library that allows you to generate, format & validate random IP address(es).

 - IPv3 + IPv4 support
 - No external dependencies